user-e/E-Script/README.md

 ```
 `> Hello, World!`

-# Instructions
+## Instructions
 1. If _execute_script.bat\*_ has the text "D:\Documents\Dev\JoshScript\source\JoshScript.py",
-change it to "JoshScript.py" (uses the relative file path of your downloaded folder).
+change it to "E-Script.py" (_original name "JoshScript.py",_ uses the relative file path
+of your downloaded folder).

 2. If you would like to use an _execute_script.bat\*_ for (GNU/)Linux or one that
 has "mac"/"linux" in its name and are going to run it from the command line,